 3. I’m in this line of work because I’ve always wanted to be here.
 I didn’t get into immigration law because I wanted to be a lawyer; I became a lawyer because I wanted to work in immigration law.
 It’s good to have a career that pays well, but that is not why I practice law.
-Though I was born in Boston and have spent some of my years here, I spent much of my childhood in Puerto Rico.
+Though I was born in Boston and have spent many of my years here, I spent much of my childhood in Puerto Rico.
 My father was an immigrant from Cuba.
 I simply relate to people who chose to come to this great country to create a better life.

 4. No case is too big or too small or too difficult.
 Whether you are trying to bring your entire family to the US or you just need someone to make sure you’ve completed your application paperwork correctly, I am here to be useful.

 5. I’ve still got spark.
 Many attorneys get burned out and impersonal, either because they work in a firm with bad culture, or they take on more cases than they can handle, or because they don’t feel a connection to their clients or branch of law.
 I’m old enough to know what you need, but young enough to be excited to do it.